 This program provides students an opportunity to apply Hairstylist practices and principles in a simulated salon environment.
 Students perform shampoos, cuts, and styles of men and women to prepare for licensure as professional hairstylists.
 Students receive instruction in hair design theory and concepts, hair coloring, chemical applications and permanent reconstructions.
 Students learn customer service, shop management, equipment operation, health and safety, and applicable laws and regulations.
 Upon successful completion of the 1000-hour program, students will be eligible to take the Arizona State Board of Cosmetology Examination.
-The Cosmetology/Hairstylist curriculum requirements can be completed in a minimum of two (2) semesters.
-After completing the program, students may consider their options to continue their education by enrolling in the Cosmetology or Cosmetology/ Nail Technician programs
+The Cosmetology/Hairstylist curriculum requirements can be completed in one academic year.
+After completing the program, students may consider their options to continue their education by enrolling in the Cosmetology or Cosmetology/Nail Technician programs.

-In addition to general tuition, a required course fee will be applied per credit hour for all Cosmetology/Hairstylist courses enrolled and depending on the Academy being attended course fees may vary.
-Contact EAC at (928) 428-8509 for more information.

-Entry into the Cosmetology/Hairstylist program requires prior admission.
-Contact one of the following Cosmetology Academies for admission procedures:
+In addition to general tuition, a fee of \$180.00 per credit hour is required for all Hairstylist courses.
+Hairstylist waivers are available for those who qualify.
+Contact Eastern Arizona College Cosmetology Academy or EAC for more information.
+Entry into the Cosmetologist/ Hairstylist program requires prior admission.
+For admission procedures to the Cosmetology/ Hairstylist program, contact one of the following Cosmetology Academies: